 When I’m making any dish with butternut squash you will usually see me using delicious earthy sage and nutmeg because they are just classic fall flavors and the nutmeg really makes the squash even more butternutty (I think just invented a new word).

-Which pasta is best?
+Which pasta is best for Butternut Squash Pasta?

 The choice of pasta is important in this dish, just as I talked about in my mushroom, sage mac and cheese.
 When pasta is mixed with a heavy sauce you don’t want a flat pasta like bow ties or it will be weighed down and what you’re left with is a flat bowl of pasta.
 I chose a thick, robust rigatoni that wont collapse and can hold it’s shape under anything that it’s mixed with.

-This dish makes great leftovers
+This dish makes the best leftovers

+Place the leftovers in a well sealed container and refrigerate for up to 5 days.
 Take it to work for a quick lunch and it’s also good at room temperature so you can take it on road trips.
 Don’t forget the Parmesan cheese!

 I have another delicious butternut squash recipe that would make an amazing holiday side dish that I made recently, Roasted Butternut Squash with Maple Pecans (see below).